awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 `Domain`
 Optional
-The DNS domain associated with the DNS request\.
+The DNS domain that is associated with the DNS request\.
 **Type:** String

 `Protocol`